Nant1ng/ProjectOne/README.md

     * Computes the remainder of the division of the first decimal number by the second.
   * SquareRoot:
     * Calculates the square root of a given decimal number.

+## Rock Paper Scissor
+* Description: An interactive game where users can play Rock Paper Scissors against the computer.
+The outcomes of the games (win/lose/draw) are tracked and stored.
+* Methodologies/Patterns/Principles Used:
+* Randomization: For the computer's choices, ensuring unpredictability in each game.
+MVC Pattern (Model-View-Controller): Applied to separate the game logic (model), user interface (view), and the control flow (controller).
+* Data Persistence: Game results are stored and retrieved from a database, demonstrating Create and Read operations from CRUD.
+Currently, the system is designed to maintain a permanent record of each game, hence Update and Delete operations are not implemented in this module.
+* Methods:
+  * Game:
+    * This is the main method that orchestrates the Rock Paper Scissors game.
+It initiates each round of the game, invokes methods to get choices from the user and the computer, determines the result of each round, and updates the game statistics.
+  * GetUserChoice:
+    * Prompts the user to select an option (Rock, Paper, or Scissors).
+It ensures the user input is valid and converts it into a format that can be used in the game logic.
+  * GetComputerChoice:
+    * Randomly generates the computer's selection for the game, choosing between Rock, Paper, or Scissors.
+This method ensures a fair and unpredictable choice by the computer in each round.
+  * DetermineResult:
+    * Compares the choices made by the user and the computer to determine the outcome of a game round.
+It follows the standard rules of Rock Paper Scissors to ascertain whether the round results in a win, loss, or draw for the user.
+  * UpdateGameStats:
+    * After each round, this method updates the game statistics, including the number of games played, wins, losses, and draws.
+It ensures the game history is accurately recorded and allows for statistical analysis of the player's performance over time.